akshat-dhiman/data-structures/README.md

 - script
 - gpp-compiler
 - atom-python-run
-- minimap<br />
+- minimap<br /><br />
-You will need to download the [TDM-GCC](https://sourceforge.net/projects/tdm-gcc/) Compiler to run your programs directly through the editor.
+You will need to download the [TDM-GCC](https://sourceforge.net/projects/tdm-gcc/) Compiler to run your programs directly through the Terminal.
 ### Linked List
 Linked lists are collection of *nodes* linked to each other through pointers.<br />
 Operations covered are:<br />